7 Design Decisions That Transformed This Home by Bringing the Light In

 • Improved natural light flow

-• Corrected proportions
+• Corrected the room's proportions

 • Allowed the space to breathe